Eacred/EarthCoinCash/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [EarthcoinTalk](https://earthcointalk.io/) forums.
+* Discuss on the [EarthcoinCashTalk](https://earthcoincashtalk.io/) forums.
-* Discuss general Earthcoin development on #earthcoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=earthcoin-dev).
+* Discuss general EarthcoinCash development on #earthcoincash-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=earthcoincash-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)